National Acadian Day

 During this period of time, a good number of people among the Acadian leaders were traditionalists wishing for the conservation of the values and customs of pre-revolutionary France.
 This did not however prevent the Acadians from adopting a tricolor flag three years later at the Miscouche convention.

 Abbot Marcel-François Richard, who favoured August 15, is believed to have had an influence on the decision with the speech he gave at the convention.
 He said:

 In the end, the members present at the convention decided on August 15.

 The Vatican ratified the choice of the Acadian convention many years later in a proclamation issued on January 19, 1938.

 The Parliament of Canada made National Acadian Day an official Canadian holiday on June 19, 2003.
+Acadian Day is an officially recognised in Nova Scotia under the Provincial Acadian Day Act.

 National Acadian Day is often dubbed by Acadians in Chiac as "Quinze zou des fous" (Quinze-Août des Fous) or simply "Quinze zou".